jeffgodwyll/jeffgodwyll.com/pages/posts/2015/chromoting.md

 Now, we've set up our machines to be accessed from literally anywhere.
-All we'll do from there is fire up the Android app or Chrome app from the device we'll be using, connect to our box we've just set up, key in the PIN and voila.
+All we'll do from there is fire up the Android app or Chrome app from the device we'll be using, connect to our box we've just set up, key in the PIN and voilà.
 You can start using your remote machine :)